 Understand Your Finances

-6 ways a home equity line of credit can help you
+6 factors to consider if a home equity line of credit is right for you

 The following article is part of "The Anatomy of..." —a Chase series that demystifies seemingly complex financial concepts and terms.
 The article is presented by Chase Home Lending.

 If you owe less on your house than it's worth, you might be able to tap into that equity for home renovations, or to pay off debt.